1. Korky 99-4A Max Performance Plunger

 The Korky 99-4A is the best toilet plunger if you want a plunger with max performance.
 This plunger has one of the strongest suctions out of all of the plungers we have tested.
 This is because the rubber head is especially large, so it draws in more air and forces more out.
 We found that the fit of the Korky 99-4A to any toilet design is amazing and likely contributes to the reason the suction is so good.

-The design and shape allows for a more air tight seal around any toilet drain and so you end up having to use less pressure and work to get the job done.
+The design and shape allow for a more air-tight seal around any toilet drain and so you end up having to use less pressure and work to get the job done.
 And don’t worry, the head compresses easily, so you don’t have to have superhuman strength to operate the Korky 99-4A.
-This is one of the best selling toilet plungers right now because it is simple, sweet, and efficient at unclogging toilets.
+This is one of the best-selling toilet plungers right now because it is simple, sweet, and efficient at unclogging toilets.
 The rubber head unscrews from the plastic handle so that you can easily wash the rubber.
 The plastic handle itself is quite sturdy and has a nice grip.
 The end of it forms a T like a shovel so that you can really get some leverage on it for those tough situations.

-It is made with the right length so that it can reach most clogged materials in your U shaped drain.
-There is a small likihood that you have a deep clog since the drain pipe really widens up after a few feet of pipes.
+It is made with the right length so that it can reach most clogged materials in your U-shaped drain.
+There is a small likelihood that you have a deep clog since the drain pipe really widens up after a few feet of pipes.
 The WIndaze will get stuck occasionally, so don’t freak out.
 All you need to do is to pour some hot water in and the head will soften and pull out easily.

 Everyone should have a toilet plunger lying around the house.
 Unfortunately, most toilet plungers are designed terribly and don’t really maximize the suction power you need to really get those clogs out.
 We think the most important part of a toilet plunger is its ability to make an airtight seal near the bottom of the toilet.

 These are great for toilets as it provides a tight seal on the toilet drains.
 You can also fold the flanged part up to turn it into a cup plunger.
-Next there is the accordion plunger and beehive plungers, which are variations of the flanged toilet plunger.
-These devices have an extended bottom and offer more volume, so this translates into a more suction.
-If you need the additional suction power for toilets that are severely clogged, you should consider one of these plungers.
+Next, there is the accordion plunger and beehive plunger, which are variations of the flanged toilet plunger.
+These devices have an extended bottom and offer more volume, so this translates into more suction.
+If you need additional suction power for toilets that are severely clogged, you should consider one of these plungers.